Skip to main content

 Is it okay for children to play in the park?

 Yes.
 The main contamination is below the surface.
-The IEPA collected surface soil samples to verify this assumption and the surface samples showed only low levels of contaminants.
+The Illinois EPA collected surface soil samples to verify this assumption and the surface samples showed only low levels of contaminants.
 It does not appear these levels would cause adverse health effects.

 Are harmful vapors of VOCs migrating from the groundwater into my basement?

-Both the IEPA and the Illinois Department of Public Health (IDPH) have tested air in the basements of Pine Manor subdivision homes.
+Both the Illinois EPA and IDPH have tested air in the basements of Pine Manor subdivision homes.
 Many of the VOCs found in the Area 7 disposal area are present in common household products such as cleaners, waxes, glues, and paints, so it is difficult to determine sources of VOCs.
-However, none of the homes sampled by IEPA and IDPH had concentrations of VOCs exceeding levels found in the average urban American home.
+However, none of the homes sampled by the Illinois EPA and IDPH had concentrations of VOCs exceeding levels found in the average urban American home.

 Is Pine Manor Subdivision built on an old disposal area?

-No. Old aerial photographs and IEPA test results confirm that the western boundary of the old disposal area is located several hundred feet east of the Pine Manor subdivision.
+No. Old aerial photographs and the Illinois EPA test results confirm that the western boundary of the old disposal area is located several hundred feet east of the Pine Manor subdivision.

 Is the drinking water in Pine Manor Subdivision safe to drink?